 The Solution You Need Is Within Reach

-Publishing market-relevant localizations across many multilingual websites is more challenging than it sounds.
-It requires powerful technology that can customize website code to present the appropriate localized content to the right customers.
-It demands translation-management technologies that easily publish, track and update that customized content, too.
+MotionPoint understands that publishing market-relevant localization across multilingual websites is more challenging than it sounds.
+It requires powerful website translation technology to customize website code to present the appropriate localized content to the right customers.
+It demands translation-management technologies that easily publish, track, and update customized content.